esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 3. The controls (checkbox etc.) also get same results as submit button (3.7:1 contrast ratio).

-4. The slim toggle fails on the background that it sits, with a co
+4. The slim toggle fails on the background that it sits, with a contrast ratio of 1.4:1.
+5. Zoom icon does not meet AAA-requirements when highlighted.
+It fails on regular text.
+It passes on large text though
+6.
+7.

 #### **🛠** Challenge: Find Iconography & Label Issues